 We did our best, we can leave the rest (freaking love this).

 These are the three building blocks of kriyā yoga, a yoga branch that wants us to live yoga off the mat just as much as we do on the mat.
 It’s the first branch I’ve stumbled upon that really and truly feels practical, like I can do that, I can do this, we can definitely do this kinda feeling.

 If learning and embodying kriyā yoga interests you, then come join us inside the BMS Studio where the entire month is dedicated to this branch.
-Below is a snapshot of what you’ll experience if you choose to come join us:
+Click here to learn more + come join us!